futu2/teta/doc/DEV_GUIDE.md

 This guide explains the internal structure of the EDSL and how data flows from an `Expr` or `Query` to final SQL.
 For the formal frontend type model, see `doc/TYPE_SYSTEM.md`.
+For a high-level overview of design choices, see `doc/DESIGN.md`.

 ## Mental model